erickhun/blog/content/posts/google-photos-backup-to-anywhere.md

 ![](/img/google-photos-backup/photosync1.png)

 You are now all set.
-If Google decide to lock you out, or you want use an other photo backup service, you'll have all your memories ready to go with you!
+If Google decide to lock you out, or you'd want use an other photo backup service,  or even [kill Google Photos](https://killedbygoogle.com/), you'll have all your memories ready to go with you!